eye-division/lucytennyson-yoga/classes.md

 **MONDAY**

 2-3.15pm.&nbsp; Afternoon yoga in the Sanctuary at St Ethelwolds, East St Helen Street, Abingdon (a more gentle session).
+On bank holidays, the class moves to Wednesday afternoon.

 6-7pm.
-Move with a hatha flow, including some stronger postures: online Zoom
+Move with a hatha flow, including some stronger postures: online Zoom.
+On bank holidays, the Monday zoom moves to Tuesdays.

 ##### **WEDNESDAY**